 What is the difference between The SAT and the ACT?
 The ACT and SAT are two different tests.
 To compare the tests, see our table comparing the two: SAT vs. ACT.
 Both tests require practice and preparation.
 Please consult with us regarding the preparation and timing of your particular tests.
 We recommend that you put all of your time and effort into preparing for one test rather than attempting both the SAT and ACT.
 To determine which test is more suitable for you, take a timed practice test for each.

 Are the SAT and the ACT equally accepted by all US universities?
 Yes, all U.S. universities treat the tests equally.
 We will meet with each student to determine their strengths and weaknesses to make a recommendation as to which test to choose.

-What is the timing your recommend for test taking?
+What is the timing you recommend for test-taking?
 Timing is everything.
 For the majority of students, the ideal time to begin preparation is the start of grade 10 in order to be done with all testing (SAT or ACT as well as SAT Subject tests before the end of grade 11).
 It is certainly a good idea for athletes to begin preparation in grade 9.
 Coaches recruiting athletes for their teams usually assess an athlete based on their athletic ability and on whether they will pass the standards set by the university for admissions.
 Athletic commitments are often made early so there is an advantage to showing good SAT or ACT scores to the coach at the end of grade 10 or early in grade 11.
-This allows sufficient time for students to focus on SAT Subject Test preparation during grade 11, if required.
+This allows sufficient time for students to focus on SAT Subject Test preparation during grade 11 if required.